Community & Conservation Laikipia Loldia House Masai Mara

 A key part of the CITW mission is to inspire and to show these children that a future in conservation and tourism is within their grasp.

 One of the biggest highlights was a comprehensive “behind-the-scenes” tour of Governors’ Camp.
-Our team, from the kitchen and laundry to the workshop and spa, were beaming with pride as they explained their roles.
+Our team, from the kitchen and laundry to the workshop and spa, were beaming with pride as they explained what their roles in camp involved.
 The children’s curiosity was endless!

-They fired off questions about everything: “What are white radishes, and how do you grow them?” (in the garden), “How does a piston work in a car engine?” (in the workshop), and “How do you become a chef?” (in the kitchen).
-They learned how to properly set a table, what the different wine glasses are for, and even got a lesson in economics with a “wow” moment seeing a USD 100 note and understanding its value (equivalent to 1300 mandazis, a local deep-fried bread)
+They fired off questions about everything: “What are white radishes, and how do you eat them?”, “How does a piston work in a car engine?” and “How do you become a chef?”.
+They learned how to correctly set a table, what the different wine glasses are for, and even got a lesson in economics with a “wow” moment seeing and feeling a USD 100 note and understanding its value.

 From getting up close for selfies with one of our Governors’ Aviation Cessna Grand Caravan aircraft to the “Super Camper” awards ceremonies, where every child was celebrated for their unique qualities, every moment was designed to build them up.